 St Petersburg Florida, USA Travel Guide

 The St. Pete Pier, a modern, multi-use pier, extends over 2,600 feet into Tampa Bay.
 It features restaurants, shops, a family-friendly beach, and a splash pad.
-Fort De Soto Park, a vast county park, includes five interconnected islands renowned for pristine beaches.
+Fort De Soto Park, a vast county park, includes five interconnected islands renowned for unspoiled beaches.

 Visit first thing in the morning right after opening or later in the afternoon.